yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_insert.md

   </div>
 </div>

-Where

-- `qualified_name` and `name` are identifiers.
-- `column_names` is a comma-separated list of columns names (identifiers).

 ## Semantics

+Constraints must be satisfied.

+### _table_name_

-- An error is raised if the specified table does not exist.
+Specify the name of the table.
+If the specified table does not exist, an error is raised.

+### _column_names_

-- An error is raised if a specified column does not exist.
-- Each of the primary key columns must have a non-null value.
+Specify a comma-separated list of columns names.
+If a specified column does not exist, an error is raised.
+Each of the primary key columns must have a non-null value.
-- Constraints must be satisfied.

 ### `VALUES` clause